mdthh/LmcMail/README.md

 $ composer require lm-commons/lmc-mail
 ````

-Composer will inject the module into the modules configuration or you can add it manually to the `modules.config.php` or
+Composer will inject the module into the modules configuration, or you can add it manually to the `modules.config.php` or
 `application.config.php`.

 Customize the module by copying and renaming the sample configuration file `lm-commons/lmc-mail/config/lmcmail.local.php.dist` to the application's